 Yes, some young people today are in terrible situations.
 But it seems profoundly pessimistic—and ideologically loaded—to think most kids don’t live lives much like Penrod’s and worse, that they lack parents who are eager and competent to help when trouble comes.

-Unfortunately, coverage of book bannings in public schools and libraries often contain glib comparisons, which score points at the expense of oversimplifying the difficulty of judging the contents of books in contention.
-Lee’s description of Penrod suggests he didn’t read Tarkington very carefully or he might have noticed that this once classic American novel about boyhood contains any number of awkward situations similiar to Tom Sawyer or Peck’s Bad Boy that don’t involve precocious sexual activity.
+Unfortunately, coverage of book bannings in public schools and libraries often contain glib comparisons, which score points at the expense of oversimplifying the difficulty of judging the contents of the books in contention.
+Lee’s description of Penrod suggests he didn’t read Tarkington very carefully or he might have noticed that this once classic American novel about boyhood contains any number of awkward situations similar to Tom Sawyer or Peck’s Bad Boy that don’t involve precocious sexual activity.

 Equally troubling is the Rupe Collins episode.
 An older white boy from the wrong side of town comes around to play, which means he bullies and tortures Penrod and Sam.
 Verman whacks Rupe with a board to make him stop and gets called the N-word.
 Herman tells Rupe to lay off his brothers and his friends, setting off a terrific fight, in which the rules of fair play are suspended, while Penrod and Sam watch on the sidelines.
 Verman opens hostilities by striking Rupe with a rake because in “his simple, direct, African way, he wished to kill his enemy…and to kill him as soon as possible.”
 The brawl comes to an end when Herman grabs a scythe and threatens to cut out Rupe’s gizzard and eat it.
-It was probably just trash talk, but Penrod and Sam are too shaken by the brothers’ “unctuous merriment” after victory to say thank you.
+It was probably trash talk, but Penrod and Sam are too shaken by the brothers’ “unctuous merriment” after their victory to say thank you.